A wise man once said, “Thou shan’t be caught dead with a cheap tactical backpack.”

 First things first: research.
 We put a good amount of time researching the best backpacks in the market today, scouring through hundreds of reviews, testimonials and lists until we eventually narrowed our list to the top 5 best of the best.
 We wasted no time in ordering them (we buy all our reviewed gear ourselves).

 Phase two was all about testing.
 We subjected these bags to all kinds of tests— filling them to full capacity, measuring their water resistance, checking out the compartments, testing its features— the works.
 And yeah, we might have kicked them around a bit.
 And rolled them down a hill (for, you know, science).
 We also put together a team composed of individuals with various frames and body types test the bags’ comfort level and ease of use.

 Lastly, we took these bags for a hiking trip to further test their mettle.
+The results?

-Here are 5 of the best tactical backpacks in the market today:
+Here’s a closer look at 5 of the best tactical backpacks in the market today: